pdera/pdera.github.io/people.md

 </div>
 <div class="textfull" markdown="1">
 May obtained a B.Sc. degree in Geology at Chulalongkorn University in Thailand.
-She is a recipient of prestigious Development and Promotion of Science and Technology Talents Project (DPST) graduate scholarship awarded by the geoverment of Thailand.
-Her M.Sc. thesis research focuses on understanding the role of Ni and Co phosphides in planetary cores.
+She is a recipient of prestigious Development and Promotion of Science and Technology Talents Project (DPST) graduate scholarship awarded by the government of Thailand.
+Her M.Sc. thesis research ay UH focuses on understanding the role of Ni and Co phosphides in planetary cores.
 </div>